Last updated January 2026

-With the completion of the Gladstone, E4X and I2, we are now building three more engines, bringing the total roster to 32 Brighton engines, and four industrials.
-When these three new engines (E2, B2, C3) are complete we will have a representative of virtually every class of LBSCR engine in the period 1900-1914, with the exception of the H1 nd H2 classes, and some of ‘X’ classified engines fitted with I1 or I2 boilers.
+With the completion of the B2, E2, C3, we have a representative of virtually every class of LBSCR engine in the period 1900-1914, with the exception of the H1 and H2 classes, and some of ‘X’ classified engines fitted with I1 or I2 boilers.

 The E2 is featured as an example of scratchbuilding a loco body here.